Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 Yes

-Georgian Airways, the flag-carrier airline of Georgia, allows pets to travel with your both in the cabin and in the hold.
-The maximum weight for animals in the cabin is 8kg, including the carrier, with maximum carrier dimensions of 55 x 35 x 20cm.
-The charge for a pet in the cabin is €80.
+The maximum weight for animals in the cabin is 8kg, including the carrier, with maximum carrier dimensions of 55 x 40 x 23cm.
+The charge for a pet in the cabin substantially increased in 2023 to €190.

 The full pet policy is here.